 Theatro Sete de Abril, Historic theatre in Pelotas, Brazil

-The Theatro Sete de Abril is a performance venue in Pelotas featuring Italian-style architecture with four classical columns on its original facade.
-The interior showcases metal railings and thoughtfully designed spaces from the 1800s.
+The Theatro Sete de Abril is a theatre in downtown Pelotas, Rio Grande do Sul, built in the Italian architectural style of the 19th century, with four classical columns on its original facade.
+The interior features metal railings and carefully designed spaces that date from the same period.

-The building was constructed in 1831 and opened in 1833, making it the first of its kind in Rio Grande do Sul and the third oldest in Brazil.
-It was later restored through a national heritage preservation program.
+The theatre was founded in 1831 and opened in 1833, making it the first of its kind in Rio Grande do Sul and the third oldest in Brazil.
+It was later restored through a national heritage preservation program and listed by IPHAN.

 The community of curious travelers